KellyLTran/Image-Processing/README.md

 Functionality:
 The program reads data from binary .tga files and writes the processed data back into .tga files, maintaining the binary format.
 The program uses a command-line interface, which allow users to specify which image manipulation tasks they want to perform.
+The program comes with a Makefile for users to easily compile and run the application without interacting with complex build settings.

 Program Structure:
 The program allows reading and creation of custom .tga files using C++.